ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 With IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite, you can choose a location to represent a data center that you fill with your own infrastructure resources and start running IBM Cloud™ Databases on your own infrastructure.
 {: shortdesc}

-# Objective
-{: #objective}

-This tutorial focuses on the steps required to set up an IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite service instance and location.

 ## Before you begin
 {: #before-start}
 - You need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){:new_window}.